facil-io/cstl/stl_slices/000 header.md

 The core Simple Template Library (STL) is a single file header library (`fio-stl.h`).

-The header includes a Simple Template Library for the following common types:
+The [testable](#testing-the-library) header library includes a Simple Template Library for the following common types:

 * [Linked Lists](#linked-lists) - defined by `FIO_LIST_NAME`